abaretta/nu.baretta.openweathermap/README.md

 # OpenWeatherMap-app for Homey

 This app allows you to poll the OpenWeatherMap API for localised weather data and use this in your Homey home automation flows.
 Several instances (locations) can run simultaneously.
+Note that the current version is no longer backward compatible with Homey V1.
+For V1 users an alpha version is able on request.

 # Current weather